RTXteam/RTX-KG2/README.md

 In order to be able to build KG2, you'll need to have an AWS authentication key pair that is configured to be able to read from the `s3://rtx-kg2` S3 bucket (ask the KG2 maintainer to set this up), so that the build script can download a copy of the full Unified Medical Language System (UMLS) distribution.
-You will be asked (by the AWS Command-line Interface, CLI) to provide this authentication key when you run the KG2 setup script.
+For the KG2 build system that we (the creators of KG2 use) on Team Expander Agent, the authentication key pair is associated with an IAM account with username `kg2-builder`; if you are setting up the KG2 build system somewhere else, you will need to obtain your own AWS authentication key pair that connects to an IAM account (or root AWS account, if you want to live dangerously) that has S3 privileges to read from and write to the S3 buckets that are configured in your local copy of `master-config.shinc`.
+When you run the KG2 setup script, you will be asked (by the AWS Command-line Interface, CLI) to provide an authentication key pair.
 Your configured AWS CLI will also need to be able to programmatically write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` AWS region).
-The KG2 build script downloads the UMLS distribution (including SNOMED CT) from the private S3 bucket `rtx-kg2` (IANAL, but it appears that the UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS license terms) and it uploads the final output file `kg2.json.gz` to the public S3 bucket `rtx-kg2-public`.
+The KG2 build script downloads the UMLS distribution (including SNOMED CT) from the private S3 bucket `rtx-kg2` (IANAL, but it appears that the UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the
+[UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS license terms) and it uploads the final output file `kg2.json.gz` to the public S3 bucket `rtx-kg2-public`.
 Alternatively, you can set up your own S3 bucket to